June was running late for work, things kept going wrong—one after another until ...

 “Hey June, what are you doing, trying out for the circus?”
 His obnoxious laughter could be heard halfway down the block.

 Feeling her face grow hot, she proceeded onto her street.
-Large Elm trees grew thick on both sides of the street, and she hoped they'd block her from some of her other nosy neighbors.
-June picked up speed as she sailed along as fast as she could, but to no avail…
+Large elm trees grew thick on both sides of the street, and she hoped they'd block her from some of her other nosy neighbors.
+June picked up speed as she sailed along as fast as she could, but to no avail.

-Sally Newark yelled out some snide remark like, “Get a horse!”
-Laughing her horrible cackling laugh drew more neighbors out to see what was so funny.
+Sally Newark yelled out some snide remark like, “Get a horse, June!”
+Her horrible cackling laugh brought more neighbors out to see what was so funny.

 “Hey June,” Ann, her close friend, called.
 “What happened?”

 "Can't talk now, I'm late," June waved her off.
-“See you tonight.”
+“Tell you tonight.”

-“Yes, I know!
-I didn't mean to, but it changed so quickly, Officer.”
+“I didn't mean to, but the light changed so quickly.”
 Great, now I sound like a dumb blond!

-“Yes, I know they do.
-This won’t happen again.”
+“I know, this won’t happen again.”
 June promised with a smile.